SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/customers.viewCustomer.listInvoices.md

 When processing requests, you have the option of registering invoice data as you proceed (see [Invoice information](ticket.newTicket.md#InvoiceInformation)).
 When the request is closed, the customer can be invoiced for the work performed.

+> [!NOTE]
-**Note:** The invoice feature is only available if you have registered invoice types and have the required feature toggle.
+> The invoice feature is only available if you have registered invoice types and have the required feature toggle.
 See [Invoice types](admin.listInvoiceTypes.md).

 To view invoice information that has been registered for a specific contact , do as follows: